just-the-docs/just-the-docs/docs/ui-components/line-nos.md

 ## Examples

-✅ Using code fences + workaround:
+✅ Using code fences + workaround (will only show line numbers if enabled globally in `_config.yml`):

 {% capture code_fence %}
 ```js